Harry Potter Tour of Edinburgh

 Greyfriar's Cemetery

-You have probably wondered where names like Tom Riddle or McGonagall came from.
-In some of the tombs of this cemetery is the answer and it is also a place (this already on a personal note) where it is easy to imagine the scene of the end of the Triwizard Tournament.
+You've probably wondered where names like Tom Riddle or McGonagall came from.
+In some of the tombs of this cemetery is the answer and it is also a place (this already on a personal note) in which it is easy to imagine the scene of the end of the Triwizard Tournament.

 Victoria Street, Candlemaker Row or Cockburn Street